-I will keep the window for submitting assignments open, but they will accrue a 10% grade deduction by day (calculated hourly, the "less late" it is, the lower the penalty).
+I will keep the window for submitting assignments open, but they will accrue a 10% grade deduction if submitted after their respective exam. (ex: week 2 homework submitted after Exam 1, week 8 homework after exam 2, etc.)

 I understand that life can be chaotic and there are many things outside of your control.
 If you are unable to complete an assignment for any reason by the due date, please let me know and we can work something out!
-Because late assignments are accepted with an hourly deduction, it may be better for you to complete the assignment and turn it in late and take the deduction.
 Remember to always let Dr. Hjelmen know if you're going to be late!